heysep/sepehr.github.io/about.md

 Previously, I helped build an online academy as a product manager in Malaysia.
 I studied Computer Information Systems and Managerial Sciences at Georgia State University.
 I have a strong interest in software engineering because I enjoy solving new and challenging problems.

 I pride myself in being reliable, independent, and self-driven while appreciating the fact that it takes teamwork and collaboration to build a complete product.
-My colleagues would describe me as a strong team player, eager learner, and fast executor.
+My colleagues would describe me as a strong team player and eager learner.

 You can say hi to me [@sepehrvakili](https://twitter.com/sepehrvakili).